 The automatic door was the first of its kind in Ames, and the long-time residents I interviewed for my book remember the door.
 It was a big deal.

 This 1970 photo looking up South Sheldon shows both Hy-Vee and in the background, the stands of Clyde Williams Field.
-(This is one of my favorite Campustown photos.)
+(It’s one of my favorite Campustown photos.)
 There’s also this 1959 aerial photo where you can see the size of the store and the parking lot.

 The backstory states that Joe Whattoff, who operated a Studebaker dealership (not the Studebaker Champion prize for opening day), thought the Chariton-based Supply Stores should open a supermarket in Ames, so he called the company.
 It set the wheels in motion.
 Some months later, Whattoff was constructing the building that Supply Stores would use for its first Ames store.
 The store was expanded – increasing more than 50% in size – in the 1960s but still a small fraction of the size of either current Hy-Vee in Ames.